 At-home semen analysis kits are available to help encourage male fertility testing.
 The option of at-home kits allows men to be more comfortable with testing in the privacy of their own home.

-Female Fertility Testing Process
+Fertility Testing for Women

 The first step in diagnosing female fertility is a comprehensive appointment with your fertility physician.
 During this appointment, your medical history and lifestyle will be discussed extensively.
 Topics such as birth control use, menstrual and pregnancy history, current and past sexual practices, medications used, surgical history, other health issues and what your lifestyle is like as well as your work/living environment will all be discussed.